-Alcatraz seamlessly archives all communications - email, social, IM, mobile, web, voice and more - with the necessary controls to ensure security, compliance, and eDiscovery requirements are met without compromise.
+Alcatraz seamless cloud archive of all communications - email, social, IM, mobile, web, voice and more - with the necessary controls to ensure security, compliance, and eDiscovery requirements are met without compromise.

 Consume, index, and preserve any form of structured or unstructured content

 Preserve conversational richness – within or across multiple communications channels

 Built to scale, with lightning fast ingestion, search, and export